 Many factors go into your abilities as an athlete — including your diet, how much sleep you get, genetics and heredity, and your training program.
 But the fact is that using sports supplements may put you at risk for serious health conditions.

-So instead of turning to supplements to improve your performance, concentrate on nutrition and follow a weight-training and aerobic-conditioning program.
+So instead of turning to supplements to improve your performance, concentrate on nutrition and training, including strength and conditioning programs.

 Ads for sports supplements often use persuasive before and after pictures that make it look easy to get a muscular, toned body.
 But the goal of supplement advertisers is to make money by selling more supplements, and many claims may be misleading.